ayushraj09/novelgraph/README.md

 - **No direct Method↔Dataset edge in the schema.** A Paper is what links a Method and a Dataset.
 This is deliberate: it's exactly what makes "these two are structurally close but never directly connected" a well-defined, computable condition rather than a fuzzy semantic judgment.
 - **Task-name clustering, not exact-match.** The same real-world task shows up as different literal strings across papers ("skin lesion classification" vs. "medical image classification").
 Greedy single-pass clustering by Jaccard word-overlap merges these before joining Method/Dataset pairs on a shared Task, without ever calling an embedding API for it.
 - **Citation grounding is enforced, not assumed.** Both agent prompts define a valid citation as an *exact* node/edge identity as it appears in the graph — not a paraphrase of a node's description.
 A logged production run surfaced exactly the failure mode this guards against: an invented phrase that sounded plausible enough to pass a naive check.
-Read the full writeup in [`docs/APP_GUIDE.md`](docs/APP_GUIDE.md#a-caveat-about-approved-hypotheses).
 - **Cost-aware by construction.** Content-hash deduplication at ingestion, pipeline-status dedup at graph-build time, and a persisted run-history log mean re-running the pipeline never re-spends LLM/embedding calls on papers or (Method, Dataset) pairs already processed.

 ### Graph visualization